 The SLAM concept needs constant examination as servicemen and women spend increasing amounts of time in theatre and combat environments.

-The design of SLA is important to ensure that service occupiers live in a comfortable fit-for-purpose living environment.
+The design of SLAM is important to ensure that service occupiers live in a comfortable, fit-for-purpose living environment.
 Most SLAM accommodation consists of single en-suite rooms and some multi-occupancy rooms.
-For many young recruits SLAM will be the first experience of living away from home.
+For many young recruits, SLAM will be the first experience of living away from home.
 SLAM achieves a balance between the privacy of the study bedroom and interaction with colleagues in the communal areas.
-In this and other regards the design of SLA bears comparison with student accommodation.
-Success for SLAM is simple – by delivering modern accommodation to better recruit and retain the service personnel the MoD requires to carry out its responsibilities.
+In this and other regards the design of SLAM bears comparison with student accommodation.
+Success for SLAM is simple – delivering modern accommodation to better recruit and retain the service personnel the MoD requires to carry out its responsibilities.

 SLAM is better able to deliver value for money by utilising a standard model design.
-There is also opportunity with standard design and specification, to generate efficiency improvements from suppliers once they become familiar with the performance standards required.
+With standard design and specification, there is also the opportunity to generate efficiency improvements from suppliers once they become familiar with the performance standards required.
 SLAM applies a combination of traditional on-site construction and modular off-site construction to suit the constraints of each site and to satisfy the challenging programme targets.
 However, to occupiers the form of construction is not apparent, as the fit out and finish of both traditional and modular versions is almost identical.

 The award-winning Project SLAM team has been recognised as an exemplar of the best in supply chain, team working and procurement.